 Digitally certified?

-Please note: Other forms of digital verification are not accepted.
-If the document does not contain (correct) digital verification, you must send the original document or a certified copy thereof by post.
+Other forms of digital verification are not accepted.
+If there is no valid code on it, the original document or a certified paper copy must be sent by post.

-Where can you go to certify (copies of) documents?
+Where can you go to have (copies of) documents certified?

 This may differ per document.
 The table below shows where you can go for certification per document type.
 Good to know; Some courses or universities immediately provide a number of certified copies with the original diploma.
 These are suitable as supporting documents for your recognition application.